sgaunet/s3xplorer/README.md

 ## Performance

 Quite lighweight now since 0.3.0.
 Tests with 3 concurrents downloads of 5GB of each file, and less thant 30MB memory consumption.

+## IAM Policy

+A cloudformation stack is available in [docs/stack-cloudformation.yaml](docs/stack-cloudformation.yaml) to create a bucket and a user with the right policy to access the bucket.